Product Marketing Manager

 • Sat directly on sales and marketing calls to understand buyer objections and decision drivers

-• Created internal battlecards and objection-handling materials for sales teams
+• Created internal battlecards and objection-handling materials that drove an 11% increase in deal conversion

 • Translated regulatory and operational requirements into scalable product workflows